-The last one is a lot more design oriented.
-It only features the very essential elements leaving a little of the mystery.
+The last one is a lot more design-oriented.
+It only features the very essential elements leaving a little mystery.
 The simple 2-pages design brings a lot of space for the text to breathe and looks a little more classy.
-It’s perfect if you have an impressive work experience record or if you won some award that speaks for himself.
-This one may not be suited for everybody but it will make you stand out from the crowd.
+It’s perfect if you have an impressive work experience record or if you won some award that speaks for itself.
+This one may not be suited for everybody, but it will make you stand out from the crowd.
 If I ever received one of these on my desk, there’s no doubt I would put it on the top of the pile!

 The inspiration for this one comes from https://www.behance.net/gallery/24416019/Self-Promotion-Free-CV

 (In fact, I almost only recreated it and customized it for auto mechanics.
-All credits goes to the author.)
+All credits go to the author.)

 So now what?

 We are car mechanics and not web designers, you tell me?